apache/doris/docs/en/docs/data-operate/update-delete/sequence-column-manual.md

 #### Stream Load

-The syntax of the stream load is to add the mapping of hidden columns corresponding to source_sequence in the 'function_column.sequence_col' field in the header, for example
+If `function_column.sequence_col` is set when creating table, stream load does not need to specify mapping columns in the header.
+Otherwise, the stream load need to add the mapping of hidden columns corresponding to source_sequence in the 'function_column.sequence_col' field in the header, for example
 ```shell
 curl --location-trusted -u root -H "columns: k1,k2,source_sequence,v1,v2" -H "function_column.sequence_col: source_sequence" -T testData http://host:port/api/testDb/testTbl/_stream_load
 ```

 #### Broker Load

-Set the source_sequence field for the hidden column map at `ORDER BY`
+If `function_column.sequence_col` is set when creating table, broker load does not need to specify mapping columns.
+Otherwise, Set the source_sequence field for the hidden column map at `ORDER BY`.

 ```sql
 LOAD LABEL db1.label1